Is your corporate training program inclusive? If not, here’s how you yan do it.

 While a few might learn better with employees, there are others who may prefer PDFs or infographics to grasp the content better.
 You should consider offering different options to employees if you want your training to be inclusive and effective.

 Also, be sure that your content can be accessed from different operating systems on different devices.
 This will allow your employees to engage in microlearning and be a part of the program even when they’re on the go.

 Your entire workforce will not be tech-savvy, and you need to keep this in mind.
 In an organization, you will not only find millennials that are comfortable around technology.
 You have your workforce that is built of individuals from varied generations.

 While you wouldn’t want the baby boomers in your team to feel left out, you also wouldn’t want your millennials to lose interest.
 So, how do you create a balance?
 By pairing individuals from different age groups together.

 Make employees from different generations and tech skills study buddies.
 While millennials can play their part in helping the older generation learn about technology, baby boomers can help millennials learn from their experience.

 As companies adopt remote working as their permanent or temporary work arrangement, remote training with the help of different online courses became a norm.
 However, the workplace was not the only change that individuals had to face.

 Those in the workforce working from home had to deal with changes that were taking place at their home as well.
-Many have kids who are homeschooling, or may need to take care of elderly family members.
-It is likely their stress levels are higher than usual.
+Many have kids who are homeschooling or may need to take care of elderly family members.
+It is likely that their stress levels are higher than usual.

 It’s true that the training program should be completed on time and it’s important for everyone to be involved.
 However, inclusive training means offering flexibility and encouraging self-paced learning.